 Dirty Grass Souls hails from Shelby and has been entertaining audiences across the Carolinas since the band’s formation in 2011.
 The six-member group is known for its mix of country, bluegrass and Southern rock ‘n roll.
 The band’s instrumentation includes fiddle, guitar, bass, mandolin, banjo, pedal steel guitar and percussion.
 Kevin Dedmon, Tyler Melton and Jared Miller contribute vocals.
 Other members are Kris Dedmon, Glenn Miller and Lance Watson.
 Dirty Grass Soul performed at the 2017 7th Inning Stretch Festival.
-The band has released two albums, “Movin’ On” and “The Long Way;” a new album, “A New Day of Work,” is slated for release mid-summer.
+The band has released two albums, “Movin’ On” and “The Long Way;” a new album, “A New Day of Work,” was released this summer.
 The band’s spring and summer schedule will take them across the Carolinas and into Tennessee.
 Their May bookings include The Inaugural State Line Music Festival, Myrtle Beach Bike Week and the Plum Hollow Music Festival.

 The Host City Welcome, the official welcome for the American Legion World Series teams, will again feature Summer Brooke & The Mountain Faith Band, this time as the opening act for Parmalee.
 The event, scheduled for Wednesday, Aug.
 15, in Uptown Shelby, will open at 5:15 PM with the arrival of the teams and the launch of their cornhole tournament.
 The band will take the stage at 5:30 PM and entertain until 6:45 PM.
 Summer Brooke & The Mountain Faith Band also will provide the music portion of a worship service at 10:00 AM Sunday, Aug.
 19, at Keeter Stadium as a prelude to the games of the day.